What is Onyx?

 Due to its unusual clarity and stunning appearance, onyx is a top choice among homeowners who genuinely wish to add that special touch to their humble abodes.
 It is a combination of various microcrystalline quartz called chalcedony.

-This show-stopping natural stone has been used in carvings, jewellery, and architectural purposes for centuries.
+This show-stopping natural stone has been used in carvings, jewelry, and architectural purposes for centuries.
 Its mesmerizing swirls and hints of vibrant, rich color make it an exquisite material to work with, for both commercial and domestic purposes.

 Royal Appearance in A Variety of Beautiful Colors